gayathrigayu/FalconAgencyTemplate/README.md

 * This is A template for an Banking Application.
 * Version 1
+*  Once download Run inside the Server , because its angular webapp needs Localhost to run

 ### How do I get set up? ###